The Disappearing Eucalyptus Forest of Cuzco

 By Fernando Delgado Aguirre (translated by David Knowlton)

 A blanket of green trees covers the hills and pampas above the city of Cuzco, to the side of the site of Q’enqo.
 Made up of mature Eucalyptus trees that are not native to Peru, this forest has raised controversy and has people arrayed for it and those against it.

-Eucalyptus trees came to Peru from Australia in the second half of the twentieth century, about the time the railway entered the highlands and made its way to Cuzco.
+Eucalyptus trees came to Peru from Australia in the first half of the twentieth century, about the time the railway entered the highlands and made its way to Cuzco.
 This is also when beer came.

 Franciscan priests were among the first to plant these trees along with people of the upper classes of the time.
 They liked this tree because it was fast growing and could survive in the harsh Andean climate at a time when, after almost four hundred years of European development, native Andean trees were disappearing.

 The Eucalyptus adapted well to local climatic and soil conditions and grew, making for large groves and forests of Eucalyptus trees.
 These soon became part of the Andean landscape.

 But it is more.
 Local people learned to use the plant.
 It became an important part of their way of life.
 It is used to treat respiratory illness, given its aromatic quality.
 People use it for medicinal baths and vapors.
 They also make oils and creams with it to heal themselves and neighbors.

 Besides its curative properties, its wood is used as fuel for the classic Cuzco stove, the fogón.
 It imparts a particular scent to cooking and to the resulting food.
 Characteristically, the wood is hard and rather acidic.
 For that reason it makes very good firewood.
 As a result there is great demand for it.
 The wood is much needed by chicken roassters, restaurants with wood-burning stoves or ovens, as well as for neighborhood ovens.
 It also finds uses in many homes for the preparation of food.